nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/how-to-use-renditions-on-nev.md

   return doc[blobXPath];
 ```

-## XML extension for renditions in NEV
+## XML Extension for Renditions in NEV

-The XML extension needs to reference the related automation script as described [above]({{page page='how-to-use-renditions-on-nev'}}#automation-script-rendition).
+The XML extension needs to reference the related automation script as described [above]({{page page='how-to-use-renditions-on-nev'}}#automation-script-for-rendition-in-nev).

 Below is an example of the expected XML extension for the automation script 'ARenderGetBlob':